 Elevators and Escalators

 Elevators and/or escalators are offered at the People Mover’s 13 stations.
+Grand Circus Park is accessible by elevator only.
 DTC will notify patrons via printed station announcements should any of the remaining stations experience upgrades to its elevators or escalators.

 Additional assistance is available by the use of emergency communication systems, which connect directly to the Control Center.
 Located inside DPM trains, at both levels of the stations or inside elevators, and in combination with visual monitoring, Transit Police can dispatched immediately to respond to any incident.

-Requesting Alternative Formats: DTC will make available information included on this website into an accessible format by request.
-For more information, please contact (313) 224-2148 to speak with a representative or email Customer Service at email@example.com.
+DTC will make available information included on this website into an accessible format by request.
+If you are using assistive technology and have trouble accessing the People Mover's website, patrons may call (313) 224-2148 to speak with a representative or email Customer Service at firstname.lastname@example.org using 'Accessiblity' in the subject line.
 DTC will do its best to provide the requested alternative format within a reasonable timeframe.

 Reasonable Modification Policy